rfhb/ctrdata/README.md

 * Results-related information on these clinical trials is now included (since August 2017) when information is retrieved (downloaded).

 * Retrieved (downloaded) trial information is transformed and stored in a document-centric database (MongoDB), for fast and offline access.
 This can then be analysed with `R` (or others systems).
-Easily re-run a previous query to update the database.
+Easily re-run a previous query to update a database collection.

-* Unique (de-duplicated) clinical trial records are identified (a database may hold information from more than one register, and trials may have more than one record in a register). `ctrdata` has also functions to merge protocol-related information from different registers and to recode it.
+* Unique (de-duplicated) clinical trial records are identified (a database collection may hold information from more than one register, and trials may have more than one record in a register). `ctrdata` has also functions to merge protocol-related information from different registers and to recode it.
 Vignettes are provided to get started and with detailed examples such as analyses of time trends of details of clinical trial protocols.

 Remember to respect the registers' copyrights and terms and conditions.